day8/re-frame-10x/README.md

 Internal discussion about a name meandered for a while.
 Initially, it was `re-frame-trace`, which is accurate, sure, but it is also 100% sausage because it talks about low level function, and not higher level benefit (sizzle, sizzle).
 Side stepping the issue, I wanted to call it `vox-datum` (voice of the data) but that was cruelly rejected, for reasons I don't care to remember.
 The pain.
 I mean, who the hell doesn't like a Latin name??
 Philistines.

-Now, the tool's benifits are `-insight` and `-illumination`, but adding either made the name waaaay too long.
+Now, the tool's benefits are `-insight` and `-illumination`, but adding either made the name waaaay too long.
 Naming things - it really is a nightmare!

 Finally, `-10x` cheekily materialised, delivering 100 decibels of audacious sizzle, and consequently a challenge for us to live up to.
 A 10x programmer starts by having 10x more knowledge and insight - so go make that tool, smarty pants.